activeprospect/generator-leadconduit-integration/Readme.md

 ### About integration versioning

 We use [Semantic Versioning](http://semver.org) and you should too.
 But if you don't know how, don't worry.
-We'll help ensure that your package version makes sense before we take include it on the platform or before we allow updates to your integration.
+We'll help ensure that your package version makes sense before we include it on the platform or before we allow updates to your integration.